Workshops

 The realisation of how these assumptions about Rwanda and other African countries laid the foundation for my interactions with people from those countries led me to a journey of unlearning.
 This workshop was a true reminder of how this continued work on our ideas, thoughts and narratives of the African continent is still imperative and will always be.

-In discussing where Rwanda is right now with the young women from Bridge2Rwanda’s Isomo Academy, there was deep renewed hope, healing and understanding of development.
+In discussing the state socio-economic state of Rwanda with the young women from Bridge2Rwanda’s Isomo Academy, there was deep renewed hope, healing and understanding of development.
 I was able to experience young people devoted to the well-being of their country, who saw the genocide as something that happened in Rwanda and not what defines Rwanda.
-I hope this workshop series is a reminder to keep our assumptions at the door and be aware that it’s always the story of Rwandans to tell despite the thousands of stories that have been told about them.
+I hope this workshop series is a reminder to keep our assumptions at the door and be cognisant that Rwanda’s story belongs to Rwandans to tell.

 I am truly humbled to present this workshop series.
-This was a window of learning for me; a gentle reminder of the responsibilities we all have in the stories we tell and the beauty of a healing country that continues to surprise the rest of the world with its development and heart.
+This was a window of learning for me- a gentle reminder of the responsibilities we all have in the stories we share.

 -BENITHA IRUMVA KEZAKASE, Burera, Rwanda